 School nurses also:

 Children’s School Services is a subsidiary of Children’s National Medical Center.
 Health services are managed and administered by Children’s School Services for the Government of the District of Columbia.
-Student health laws and requirements are developed and regulated by the DC Department of Health.
+Student health laws and requirements are developed and regulated by DC Health.